d-bahr/CRCpp/README.md

 CRC++ consists of a single header file which can be included in any existing C++ application.
 No libraries, no boost, no mess, no fuss.

-CRC++ only includes one header file, <cstdint>, but it can be configured to compile with no include files at all.
+CRC++ only includes one header file, cstdint, but it can be configured to compile with no include files at all.

 CRC++ will compile with any reasonably compliant C++11 compiler.

+CRC++ is free to use and provided under a BSD license.